easyark/easyark/README.md

 Easyark AH Searcher helps you find the best builds for your class in under 10 mins.

+Currently Down, will require an update after 22/5 update.

 Discord Server: https://easyarks.com/discord
 - We run 1 million gold giveaways every week..
 - We have other advanced tools in early access